What to Know When Your Vet Says Your Dog Is Overweight

-Weight control is not about winning beauty contests (at least not for most of dogs).
-It’s about the quality and duration of their lives.
+Weight control is about the quality and duration of their lives.

 “While those extra five pounds around your waist might not mean much to you and your health, that extra five pounds around your average dog and cat can pose a lot of health risks,” says Dr. Maria Manrique, a Chicago veterinarian and spokesperson for the American Veterinary Medical Association (AVMA).